Why Beginners Lose Money Investing (And How to Stop It From Happening to You)

-Research from DALBAR, a financial analysis firm, consistently shows that while the S&P 500 returns around 10% annually over long periods, the average equity investor captures only 6-7% of that.
-The gap?
-Pure behavior.
+Here’s a statistic that doesn’t get enough attention: research from DALBAR, a financial analysis firm, shows that while the S&P 500 has returned around 10% annually over long periods, the average equity investor captures only 6-7% of that.
+That gap – nearly 40% of the available return – comes down to one thing: behavior, not strategy.

 Mistake #1: Starting Without a Plan